Dear reader of ADxS.org, please excuse the disruption.

 The effect of a dopamine deficiency in the PFC and striatum can result not only from a reduced effect of dopamine through desensitized receptors but also from a reduced dopamine level.
 This can result from an increased breakdown of dopamine (too much (e) or too active DAT, COMT, MAO-A etc.) or from insufficient dopamine synthesis.

-Various studies on the question of whether dopamine synthesis is impaired in ADHD have not come to a clear conclusion.40
+Various studies on the question of whether dopamine synthesis is impaired in ADHD have come to no clear conclusion.40

-Two studies found evidence of increased synthesis of phenylalanine (a precursor to dopamine),4142 two studies found evidence of reduced phenylalanine production in ADHD4344 and one study found no differences between ADHD sufferers and non-sufferers.45
+Two studies found evidence of increased synthesis of phenylalanine (a precursor to dopamine),4142 two studies found evidence of reduced phenylalanine production in people with ADHD4344 and one study found no differences between people with ADHD and those without.45

 10.5.3.
 Dopamine deficiency in the striatum due to overactivated PFC?